 The New and Improved Bookcase Wallbed

 Wilding Wallbeds is well known in the industry for customer service.
-They bend over backwards to ensure that their customers are completely satisfied.
-They have always valued customer feedback and during weekly management planning meetings this feedback is taken into serious consideration.
+They bend over backward to ensure that their customers are completely satisfied.
+They have always valued customer feedback and during weekly management planning meetings, this feedback is taken into serious consideration.
 Recently Wilding has been getting some feedback concerning the gap between the mattress and the headboard on Bookcase Wallbeds.
 It was discovered that they were losing their pillows into this gap during the night.
 Another issue that they had become aware of was that if the floors or walls weren’t level, the bookcases could swing either open or closed depending on the room.
-With this feedback Dennis Wilding took on the project personally and developed the new Pillow-Keeper Headboard and locking system.
+With this feedback, Dennis Wilding took on the project personally and developed the new Pillow-Keeper Headboard and locking system.

 The Pillow-Keeper Headboard

 Wilding clearly understands how frustrating it is to lose your pillow off the end of the mattress especially while you’re trying to get some well-deserved sleep.
 From listening to the concerns of their customers, Dennis developed this unique Pillow-Keeper Headboard.
 The new Pillow-Keeper Headboard is a hinged headboard specifically developed to bridge the gap between the head of the bed and the wall, which completely eliminates the annoyance of losing your pillow in the night.
 Operating this unique Pillow-Keeper Headboard consists of grabbing the handles conveniently placed on either side of the headboard and pulling it forward from the wall; the headboard will conveniently lock in place...simple.
 When closing the bed you simply lift at the foot of the Murphy Frame, as usual.
 As the frame begins to raise up, the headboard automatically unlatches and swings back allowing the bed to close fully.